pizzeys/payday/README.md

 ===
 Here's what we're planning on working on with Payday in the near future:

-* Let some folks use it for a bit.
-* Release 1.0!

 * Actually get a designer to style the invoices.
-* Add support for Money gem or BigDecimal or general numerics (right now we support BigDecimal and general numerics)
+* Add support for Money values
 * Add support for blank line items
 * Add support for indented line items
 * Apply different tax rates to different line items